whitemech/lydia/README.md

 ## Acknowledgements

-This work has been funded by the [ERC Advanced Grant "WhiteMech"](whitemech.github.io/) and by the [TAILOR research network](https://tailor-network.eu/).
+This work has been partially funded by the [ERC Advanced Grant "WhiteMech"](whitemech.github.io/) and by the [TAILOR research network](https://tailor-network.eu/).